Last Updated on

 You can get a single-entry or multiple-entry transit visa which can cost you anywhere between 10 – 20 USD.
 For applying for the transit visa at the embassy, you need to show the proof of onward travel: visa for the final destination and transportation proof.

 In the Single Entry transit visa, you can stay for up to 5 days in Kazakhstan in a 90-days timeframe and will be allowed a single entry.
 In the Multiple Entry transit visa, you can stay for up to 5 days in Kazakhstan for multiple entries in a 180-days timeframe.

 Visa-Free Transit Program

-From April 17, 2018, passport holders of India can stay in Kazakhstan for 5 days without registration.
-This program is currently effective till December 31, 2019 but there are a lot of criteria that have to be met in order to avail this.
+Passport holders of India can stay in Kazakhstan for 72 hours without any visa.
+This program is currently effective till December 31, 2020 but there are a lot of criteria that have to be met in order to avail this.

 Criteria for obtaining 72-hour Transit Free Visa in Kazakhstan:

 - You should be flying with Air Astana or one of the Kazakh airlines.